RBastos36/Point-Cloud-Object-Classifier/README.md

 To run the program and scripts presented in this repository, some libraries need to be installed beforehand.
 These are the following:

 - **[Open3D](https://www.open3d.org/)**
-  - <u>Description</u>: library that allows for rapid reading, manipulating and storing of 3D data, like point clouds.
+  - Description: library that allows for rapid reading, manipulating and storing of 3D data, like point clouds.
-  - <u>Installation</u>:
+  - Installation:
     ```bash
     pip install open3d
     ```

 - **[Torch](https://pytorch.org/)**
-  - <u>Description</u>: PyTorch, or just Torch, is a fully featured framework for building deep learning models, which is a type of machine learning that's commonly used in applications like image recognition and  processing.
+  - Description: PyTorch, or just Torch, is a fully featured framework for building deep learning models, which is a type of machine learning that's commonly used in applications like image recognition and  processing.
-  - <u>Installation</u>:
+  - Installation:
     ```bash
     pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu
     ```

 - **[Torchmetrics](https://lightning.ai/docs/torchmetrics/stable/)**
-  - <u>Description</u>: this is a convenient library that allows to compute the performance of deep learning models in an iterative fashion.
+  - Description: this is a convenient library that allows to compute the performance of deep learning models in an iterative fashion.
-  - <u>Installation</u>:
+  - Installation:
     ```bash
     pip install torchmetrics
     ```

 - **[Torch_geometric](https://pytorch-geometric.readthedocs.io/en/latest/)**
-  - <u>Description</u>: library built upon PyTorch to easily write and train Graph Neural Networks (GNNs) for a wide range of applications related to structured data.
+  - Description: library built upon PyTorch to easily write and train Graph Neural Networks (GNNs) for a wide range of applications related to structured data.
-  - <u>Installation</u>:
+  - Installation:
     ```bash
     pip install torch_geometric
     ```

 - **[gTTS](https://gtts.readthedocs.io/en/latest/)**
-  - <u>Description</u>: Google Text-to-Speech (gTTS) is a library to interface with Google Translate's text-to-speech API that allows writing spoken mp3 data to a file, allowing for further audio manipulation.
+  - Description: Google Text-to-Speech (gTTS) is a library to interface with Google Translate's text-to-speech API that allows writing spoken mp3 data to a file, allowing for further audio manipulation.
+Adittional packages such as [LibSoX and SoX](https://packages.debian.org/sid/libsox-fmt-all) are needed to help with sound processing.
-  - <u>Installation</u>:
+  - Installation:
     ```bash
     pip install gTTS
+    ```
+     ```bash
+    sudo apt-get update
+    ```
+      ```bash
+    sudo apt-get install sox
+    ```
+       ```bash
+    sudo apt-get install libsox-fmt-all
     ```

 <!-- Add more libraries as needed -->